raaj2045/secret-echo/DEPLOYMENT.md

 1. **WebSocket Connection Issues**:
    - Check browser console for errors
-   - Ensure CORS is correctly configured
+   - Ensure CORS is correctly configured in the backend
    - Verify your Socket.io URLs are correct

 2. **MongoDB Connection Issues**: